Effective zero-cycles and the Bloch-Beilinson filtration: The Voisin filtration

 \section{The Voisin filtration}

-In this section we show that Main Conjecture \ref{mainconj} holds unconditionally with respect to the Beauville candidate for the Bloch--Beilinson filtration for abelian varieties, and present some cases in which Main Conjecture \ref{mainconj} is satisfied conditional on well-known conjectures on algebraic cycles with respect to the Voisin candidate for the Bloch--Beilinson filtration.
+In this section we show that Main Conjecture \ref{mainconj} holds unconditionally for the Beauville candidate for the Bloch--Beilinson filtration for abelian varieties, and present some cases in which Main Conjecture \ref{mainconj} is satisfied for the Voisin candidate for the Bloch--Beilinson filtration, assuming well-known conjectures on algebraic cycles.